Skip to content

 h3 trigger-scheduled-action my-schedule run-pentest

 This will trigger the run-pentest action for the my-schedule schedule, which will cause a pentest to be created.
-The agent running on your NodeZero Docker Host will see the new pentest and automatically run NodeZero.
+The NodeZero Runner on your NodeZero Docker Host will see the new pentest and automatically launch NodeZero.

-You can monitor the agent process by tailing the log:
+You can monitor the NodeZero Runner process by tailing the log:

-In a minute or so you should see the agent kick off the NodeZero Launch Script for the newly created pentest.
-The NodeZero Launch Script will download and launch the NodeZero Docker container on the local machine, just as if you had copy+pasted the curl command from the H3 Web Portal.
+In a minute or so you should see the Runner kick off the NodeZero Launch Script for the newly created pentest.
+The NodeZero Launch Script will download and launch the NodeZero Docker container on the local machine, just as if you had copy+pasted the curl command from Run Pentest wizard in the Portal.

 You can view the newly created pentest via: